jinxxx999/it-technician-homelab/README.md

-# 🛠 IT Technician Homelab & Hardware Repair Portfolio
+# 🛠 IT Technician Homelab Portfolio

+Welcome to my IT Technician Homelab Portfolio.
-This repository showcases my hands-on experience with hardware repair, diagnostics, device imaging, provisioning, and IT asset management.
+This repository documents my hands-on learning in computer repair, hardware diagnostics, device maintenance, and technical troubleshooting.

-It is designed to demonstrate the skills used in real IT technician roles, including:
+The goal of this homelab is to build real, practical skills used in entry-level IT technician roles, including:
-- Laptop, Chromebook, MacBook, and tablet repair
+- hardware repair and upgrades
-- Hardware component replacement (battery, screen, SSD, keyboard)
-- Operating system imaging & deployment (Windows & ChromeOS)
-- Hardware diagnostics & troubleshooting
+- device diagnostics
-- Asset management & documentation workflow
-- Ticketing-style repair notes

----

-# 📁 Repository Structure

-## 🔧 1.
-Repair Projects (`repair-projects/`)
-Hands-on hardware repair practice, including:
+- RAM and storage handling
-- MacBook battery replacement
+- battery health evaluation
+- ventilation and fan cleaning
-- Windows laptop SSD upgrade
+- general laptop maintenance
-- Chromebook keyboard replacement
-- iPad screen replacement analysis
+- problem analysis and troubleshooting documentation

 Each project includes:
-- Step-by-step repair process
+- step-by-step repair or diagnostic process
-- Tools used
+- tools used
-- Troubleshooting notes
+- troubleshooting notes
+- before/after observations
-- Photos/documentation
+- screenshots or photos

 ---

-## 🧪 2.
-Diagnostics Lab (`diagnostics-lab/`)
-Tests and logs from:
-- memory/RAM testing
-- thermal / overheating diagnostics
+## 📁 Projects Included

+### 🔍 **Diagnostics & Battery Health**
+- Full Mac and Windows diagnostic tests
+- Battery condition and cycle count analysis
-- SMART SSD health checks
+- Temperature and sensor checks
-- battery health testing
+- Fan operation and system stability testing
-- motherboard troubleshooting
+📂 `repair-projects/laptop-diagnostics-and-ram-project/`

+### 💾 **RAM Reseating & Upgrade**
+- Safe RAM handling
+- Reseating to fix boot and memory issues
+- Adding extra RAM module
+📂 `repair-projects/laptop-diagnostics-and-ram-project/`

+### 🧹 **Internal Cleaning (Fans & Vents)**
+- Opened the laptop safely
+- Cleaned dust buildup
+- Improved airflow and temperature

+*(More projects coming soon as my homelab grows.)*

 ---

-## 🖥️ 3.
-Imaging & Deployment Lab (`imaging-deployment-lab/`)
-Covers:
-- Creating Windows images (MDT/Clonezilla)
-- ChromeOS device enrollment in Admin Console
-- Automated provisioning scripts
+## 🧰 Tools I Use
+- Phillips screwdrivers (#0 / #00)
+- Plastic spudger
+- Anti-static wrist strap
-- Deployment checklists
+- Compressed air
+- Diagnostic tools (MemTest86, HWMonitor, Apple Diagnostics)

 ---

-## 🗂️ 4.
-Asset Management Lab (`asset-management-lab/`)
-Simulated environment for:
-- device intake & inventory
-- tagging & cataloging devices
-- ticketing logs
-- refurb workflows
+## 🎯 Goals for This Homelab
+- Build real IT technician experience
+- Practice hardware handling and repair workflow
+- Document every repair as a professional portfolio
+- Prepare for entry-level technician roles and certifications

 ---

-# ⭐ Purpose of This Repo

-To demonstrate practical IT technician skills through real repair workflows, documentation, and hands-on labs.
-Perfect for positions in:
-- IT Support
-- IT Technician
-- Device Repair
-- Deployment/Provisioning
-- IT Logistics
-- Field Tech roles

----
+## 📬 Contact
+If you'd like to connect or review my work further, feel free to reach out.
+Thank you for viewing my portfolio!